pokynmr/iPick/README.md

 ## Acknowledgments

 #### Citation
-The iPick paper is under review and more information will be posted here in future.
+The iPick paper information will be posted here in future.

 #### Contributions